MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-powerbi.md

 PowerBI datasets usually represent the gold stage of data and are the result of upstream data processing and refinement.
 These datasets are used to drive business decisions through Power BI reports and therefore receive special attention.
-Furthermore, business analyst encode their domain knowledge and business logic into Power BI measures.
+Furthermore, business analysts encode their domain knowledge and business logic into Power BI measures.
 Data scientists on the other hand operate on the same data, but not in the same environment or language and therefore had to duplicate the business logic, leading to critical errors.

 Microsoft Fabric and Semantic Link bridge this critical gap between business analysts and data scientist, enabling seemless collaboration and reduce data mismatch.

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-TODO: should we mention read-only replicas to address concerns on hogging Power BI clusters?

 ## Python library for Pandas users